Savkela/Hungarian-method/README.md

 # Hungarian-method
-In this project, an optimization algorithm was implemented - the Hungarian method using .Net.
+In this project, an optimization algorithm was implemented - the Hungarian method using C#.